graphops/file-hosting-service/docs/publisher_guide.md

 ### Requirements

-Publisher must have read access to all files contained in the package.
+Publisher must have read access to all files contained in the Bundle.
 The publisher publish 1 Bundle at a time and is not responsible for hosting the file after publishing.
 The publisher should chunk all the files in the package and generate a hash for all the chunks.
 Then the publisher will build a hierarchy with the hashes.
-Currently, publisher simply put chunk hashes in a list for each individual files, publish individual file manifests, then they build a Bundle that contains a list of the file manifest addresses.
+Currently, the Publisher simply put chunk hashes in a list for each individual file, publish individual file manifests, then they build a Bundle that contains a list of the file manifest addresses.

 > More exploration for hashing/packaging architecture

 ### CLI example
 ```
-➜  file-exchange git:(main) ✗ cargo run -p file-exchange publisher \
+$ file-exchange publisher \
   --read-dir ./example-file/ \
-  --Bundle-name "blah" \
+  --bundle-name "blah" \
   --file-names example0017686312.dbin,example-create-17686085.dbin \
   --file-type flatfiles \
   --file-version 0.0.0 \